 The DSL (and any DDSL's) will undergo training to provide them with the knowledge and skills required to carry out the role.
-In Lincolnshire we have a combined LSCP and education six-year Safeguarding Training Plan which is followed by the DSL and any DDSL's.
+We have a combined LSCP and National College Training Plan which is followed by the DSL and any DDSL's.
 The DSL will undertake training around their specific role at least every two years.
 New DSL's or DDSL's will need to be familiar with the content of the Lincolnshire Safeguarding Children Partnership policy and procedures manual and to keep up to date with bi-annual updates.